-The items in the Council's Balance Sheet at 31st March, 2013 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31st March, 2014 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Fauinment that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation Icharde for buildings would increase by £130kl Pension Liability (£23.4) million pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, The effects on the net pensions liability of changes in individual assumptions can be measured.
-For example, a 0.5% decrease in the real discount rate assumption would result in an increase 9% employer liability and approximate monetary amount is £6.35m.
-Bad Debt Provision (£1.2) million uncertain that all the monies will be collected and an adequate allowance needs to be made for this in the measurement of these debtors.
-Council impair the debt wherever using a Council debt does not fluctuate heavily however, officers have a increased time to chase debtors to reduce the debts.
-Also if we asses the bad debts is going to increase then we will increase the impairments and will write off to CIE.
-For example, a 1% increase in the provision would result in an increase of £41,000 in deficit.
+Item Uncertainties Effect if Actual Results Differ from Property, Assets are depreciated over useful lives that are dependent on assumptions It is estimated that the annual depreciation charge for buildings would increase by Pension Liability (£28.08) million Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, The effects on the net pensions liability of changes in individual assumptions can be measured.
+For example, a 0.5% decrease in the real discount rate assumption would result in an increase of 8% in the employer liability and an increase of approximate monetary amount of £6.84m.
+Bad Debt Provision (£1.5) million uncertain that all the monies will be collected and an adequate allowance needs to be made for this in the measurement of these debtors.
+Council impair the debt wherever using a methodology and regularly write off the Council debt does not fluctuate heavily however, officers have a increased time to chase debtors to reduce the debts.
+Also if we assess the bad debts is going to increase then we will increase the impairments and will write off to CIES.
+For example, a 1% increase in the provision would result in an increase of £53,000 in deficit.